-Representation of two-dimensional convolutions (e.g., for images) requires a second-order circulant (also called block circulant) matrix, which can be constructed by recursively applying the circulant structure.
-Analogous to the circulant matrix, the two-dimensional DFT of the shifted symmetric reflection of Q are the eigenvalues of C(Q), and the corresponding two-dimensional DFT basis vectors are the eigenvectors.
+Representation of 2D convolutions (e.g., for images) requires a second-order circulant (also called block-circulant) matrix, which can be constructed by recursively applying the circulant structure.
+Analogous to the circulant matrix, the 2D DFT of the shifted symmetric reflection of Q are the eigenvalues of C(Q) and the corresponding 2D DFT basis vectors are the eigenvectors.
 And again, the convolution theorem provides an efficient means of implementing matrix multiplication by the circulant matrix.
-For a full account of the properties and computations of circulant and block circulant matrices, readers are referred to [47].
+For a full account of the properties and computations of circulant and block-circulant matrices, readers are referred to [47].